swarmgen/src/README.md

-# Testing Drone Swarm Algorithms with Behavioral Mission Partitioning
+# SwarmGen: Generating Challenging Environments for Swarm Testing

-This is the project page for Testing Drone Swarm Algorithms with Behavioral Mission Partitioning.
+This is the project page for SwarmGen: Generating Challenging Environments for Swarm Testing.
 Contents that we was not able to cover in the paper due to the paper limit are placed here.

 ## Code